zimindev/all-index/README.md

-# 📂 All-Index Repository  | zimin.dev
+# 📂 All-Index Repository  | Sasha Zimin | zimin.dev
 #

 Welcome to the main index of **ZiminDev** repositories!